anselllo/Kerala-IoT-Challenge/README.md

   delay(1000); //wait for a second for(int i=1;i<=3;i++)
      {
-      digitalWrite(Yellow,HIGH);//setting Green to On position
+      digitalWrite(Yellow,HIGH);//setting Yellow to On position
       delay(500); //delay of 0.5 second
       digitalWrite(Yellow,LOW);//set led to off position
       delay(500); //wait for 0.5 second
      }    // Blinks Yellow 3 times
-      digitalWrite(Red,HIGH);//setting Green to On position
+      digitalWrite(Red,HIGH);//setting RED to On position
       delay(500); //delay of 5 second
       digitalWrite(Red,LOW);//set led to off position
       delay(500); //wait for 0.5 second